Rashaali84/MyNodeJsTut/README.md

 ### Uninstalling a Module

 Use the following command to `uninstall` a Node.js module.

 `$ npm uninstall express`

 Once NPM uninstalls the package, you can verify it by looking at the content of /node_modules/ directory or type the following command:

 `$ npm ls`

 ### Updating a Module

 Update package.json and change the version of the dependency to be updated and run the following command.

 `$ npm update express`

 ### Search a Module

 Search a package name using NPM.

 `$ npm search express`

+### Create a Module

+Creating a module requires package.json to be generated.
+Let's generate package.json using NPM, which will generate the basic skeleton of the package.json.

+`$ npm init`

+This utility will walk you through creating a package.json file.
+It only covers the most common items, and tries to guess sane defaults.
+See 'npm help json' for definitive documentation on these fields and exactly what they do.

+Use `npm install <pkg> --save` afterwards to install a package and save it as a dependency in the package.json file.

+Press ^C at any time to quit.

+`name: (webmaster)`

+You will need to provide all the required information about your module.
+You can take help from the above-mentioned package.json file to understand the meanings of various information demanded.
+Once package.json is generated, use the following command to register yourself with NPM repository site using a valid email address.

+`$ npm adduser`

+`Username: mcmohd`
+`Password:`
+`Email: (this IS public) mcmohd@gmail.com`

+It is time now to publish your module:

+`$ npm publish`

+If everything is fine with your module, then it will be published in the repository and will be accessible to install using NPM like any other Node.js module.